 In March 2007, the Company's Board of Directors approved a stock inducement grant of 110,000 stock option awards and 10,000 restricted stock awards to recruit a new employee to a key position within the Company.
 The stock option awards were granted in April 2007 with an exercise price equal to the market price of the Company's stock at the date of grant.
 The awards vest 25% after one year and monthly thereafter on a pro rata basis over the next three years until fully vested after four years.
 The stock option awards have contractual terms of 10 years.
 The vesting exercise provisions of both the stock option awards and the restricted stock awards granted under the inducement grant are subject to acceleration in the event of certain stockholder-approved transactions, or upon the occurrence of a change in control as defined in the respective agreements.
 The weighted average grant date fair value of these stock option awards was \$5.25.
-The exercise price of the stock option awards and the grant date fair value of the restricted stock awards granted under the inducement grant date fair value of the restricted stock awards granted under the inducement grant date fair value of the restricted stock awards granted under the inducement grant date fair value of the restricted stock awards granted under the inducement grant date fair value of the restricted stock awards granted under the inducement grant date fair value of the restricted stock awards granted under the inducement grant was \$8.20.
-As of March 31, 2010, 7,291 shares granted under the restricted stock awards have vested.
+The exercise price of the stock option awards and the grant date fair value of the restricted stock awards granted under the inducement grant was \$8.20.
+As of June 30, 2010, 7,916 shares granted under the restricted stock awards have vested.